Entering Canada

 - If funds are coming from the University or other institutional source, a letter detailing funding.

-- If funds are coming from family or other individuals, a letter confirming their willingness to support you and bank statements or income statements showing they have enough money to support you.
+- If funds are coming from family or other individuals, a letter confirming their willingness to support you and documentation showing they have enough money to do so.
+This should include bank statements and income statements (or a letter of employment stating position and salary).

 - If you have already paid tuition, you can provide proof of payment by accessing your fees invoice on ACORN.